 APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1.
 DORMANT.
-Oil, or tar spray (refer to Section 58).
-Oil will control leaf-roller and case- bearer.
-Tar sprays will control case-bearer.
-Instructions for control will be found in Section 58 for case-bearer and Section 36 for leaf-roller.
-2. PETAL-FALL.
+Oil or tar wash (refer to Section 55).
+L e af-roller and case-bearer.
+Instructions for control will be found in Section 55 for case-bearer and Section 33 for leaf-roller.
+PETAL-FALL.
 When most of the petals have dropped.
-Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
-Leaf-spot, brown-rot, curculio and slugs.
+Lime-sulphur, 21⁄2 gallons, lead arse- nate, 2 lbs., and water to make 100 gallons.
+Leaf-spot, brown-rot, curculic and slugs.
 This application should be completed by the time the shucks are falling.
-3. TWO-WEEKS.
-Should be completed within two weeks after petal-fall.
-Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
+See note for special instructions for canning cherries.
+TWO-WEEKS.
+Should be com- pleted within two weeks after petal-fall.
+Lime-sulphur, 21⁄2 gallons, lead arse- nate, 2 lbs., and water to make 100 gallons.
 Leaf-spot, brown-rot, curculio and slugs.
+See special note on canning cherries for the use of arsenate of fead.
+FOUR-WEEKS.
+Should be com- pleted two weeks after Appli- cation 3.
+Lime-sulphur, 21⁄2 gallons, lead arse- nate, 2 lbs., and water to make 100 gallons.
+Leaf-spot, brown-rot, curculio, slugs and maggots.
+See special footnote concerning the use of lead arsenate on canning cherries.
 Lead arsenate should not be used later than this before harvest except on fruit that will go to the canning factory and will be thoroughly washed.
-4. FOUR-WEEKS.
-Should be completed two weeks after Application 3.
-Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
-Omit lead arsenate unless fruit is to go to canning factory or can be washed.
-Leaf-spot, brown-rot curculio, slugs and maggots.
-Omit lead arsenate unless fruit is to go to canning factory or can be washed.
 SPECIAL.
 For the control of cherry maggots.
-Refer to Section 56 for information cond of cherry maggots in canning cherries. cerning a special application for the control 5.
-AFTER HARVEST.
+Refer to Section 53 for information conc of cherry maggots in canning cherries.
+5. AFTER HARVEST.
 Just after the fruit is harvested.
-Lime-sulphur, 21⁄2 gallons, lead arsenate, 1 lb., and water to make 100 gallons.
+Lime-sulphur, 21⁄2 gallons, lead arse- nate, 1 lb., and water to make 100 gallons.
 Leaf-spot and slugs.
 This is desirable to prevent the develop- ment of leaf-spot and slugs.